emanrodriguez/CarGurus-Git-/README.md

 ## How was it built?
-One of the first problems I was facing was making the program fast enough to get the responses from the website, and I was deciding between Selenium and BeautifulSoup4.
-Ultimately BS4 was faster as it did not have to load the javascript from the website.
-Making runtime a little faster.
+One of the first problems I was facing was making the program fast enough to get the responses from the website, and I was deciding between using a Selenium or a Requests based approach.
+I ended up using requests as Javascript did not affect the results from the website.
+Making runtime faster.

 Now that that was done I needed to implement a way to be able to get user input in order to filter the links as the user wanted (Lowest Priced, Newest Listing, etc.).
-This was solved by using a database using the MariaDB software.
+This was solved by using a database using a MySQL database.

-Next was tracking user options and the database was able to solve this problem by creating an instance of a class by using the users phonenumber.
-It was able to track the previous menu option and current option.
+Next was tracking user options and the more obvious approach was using a database.
+When a user sends a text it will use a phone number the text was sent from as the key, checking and retrieving values.

 Now I needed a way to have the user communicate with the system.
-For this I used Twilio's API because it is a low-cost solution with amazing capacity.
+For this I used Twilio's API because it is a low-cost(.02 cents/text). solution with amazing capacity.
 By trial and error I could find the the users phone number and body text and using it for the instance of the class.